Olympic Club Hosts Award Ceremony During San Francisco Fleet Week

+“Today we had the opportunity to compete against one another,” said Rear Adm.
+Randall W. Peck, commander, Expeditionary Strike Group 3.
+“The teamwork out on the sports field was a great way to culminate and continue to build the types of relationships that both expose the community to your Sailors and your Navy while also exposing our Navy to the incredible hospitality of your city.”

+“The citizens of San Francisco should be incredibly proud,” said Perry.
+“The expertise and focus that your first responders place on preparing for disasters and the partnership that they’ve had with the Navy has been fantastic.”

-231003-N-YV347-2003 SAN FRANCISCO (Oct.
-3, 2023) Department of Defense personnel, San Francisco first responders, and San Francisco Olympic Club members have dinner together at an awards ceremony in support of San Francisco Fleet Week (SFFW) 2023.
-SFFW is an opportunity for the American public to meet their Navy, Marine Corps and Coast Guard teams and experience America's sea services.
-During fleet week, service members participate in various community service events, showcase capabilities and equipment to the community, and enjoy the hospitality of the city and its surrounding areas.
-(U.S. Navy photo by Mass Communication Specialist 2nd Class Jordan Jennings/Released)
+SFFW is an opportunity for the American public to meet their Navy, Marine Corps and Coast Guard teams and experience America’s sea services.
+During fleet week, service members participate in various community service events, showcase capabilities and equipment to the community, and enjoy the hospitality of San Francisco and its surrounding areas.

 |Date Taken: